 A number of UC International Mobility Inbound Study Abroad Awards are available to Study Abroad students who are enrolled in a full-time degree programme at a recognised institution outside of New Zealand, and who want to study at the University of Canterbury for one or two semesters under UC’s Study Abroad programme.
 Awards are usually worth $2,000 NZD, although some awards may be for lesser denomination.
 To ensure you are considered for the Award, please email a brief statement outlining why the Award will be useful to you to Anna Foster at firstname.lastname@example.org by 15 November.
 Students must be full fee paying Study Abroad (non-degree) students enrolling at UC in the Study Abroad Programme.
 New Zealand and Australian citizens or permanent residents are not eligible for the Awards.

 Ready for a life-changing experience?

-Fill out our Study Abroad application form now.
+Fill out our 2017 Study Abroad Application Form.

 Recommended application dates